-It was time for dinner, and we remembered the Abiquiu Inn and Cafe from a past trip … a scenic 20 minute drive southeast.
+It was time for dinner and we remembered the Abiquiu Inn and Cafe from a past trip … a scenic 20 minute drive southeast.
 We enjoyed crispy beef tostadas with avocado, beans, romaine, jack cheese, pico de gallo and chipotle cream.
 They also have a lovely wine list (the Abiquiu Chardonnay tasted like honey).
 The inn also has a very nice gift shop.
 (Tip to the traveler: be sure to get a clear answer as to their return policies and that if something is marked 20% off that they abide by that.
 We had some difficulty with this having not checked our receipt until we returned home, and then learned that there were no refunds).

 Back to Coyote where the rooms have no TV, no alarm clock, no radio or wifi.
 Standing outside, the moon had risen and the only sound was the wind.
 When the wind died down, Mr.D said “Now there’s no sound but the stars.”

 We changed into our pajamas and read books.
 Still compelled to whisper.
-And slept more soundly than two baby bears after playing all day in an apple orchard.
+And slept more soundly than we can remember.

 Next morning … light streaming into the sitting area.
 The room was very clean, minimalist, with warm radiant heat floors.